 But to inspire initiative, you need to do more than just have students work in groups.
 Very often group work can lead to one or two students doing the bulk of the work, while others sit back and agree.

-That’s why it’s important that you incorporate a way for students will rate their teammates on how helpful they were at getting the tasks completed.
+That’s why it’s important that you incorporate a way for students to rate their teammates on how helpful they were at getting the tasks completed.

 By being upfront about this process, students will be more likely to take initiative so as to not let their team, you, and even themselves down.